zhaoyul/aposd-vs-clean-code/README.md

 that it's the one thing readers are most likely to remember from the chapter.

+**UB:**

+You and I likely both survived through a time when comments were absolutely necessary.
+In the '70s and '80s I was an assembly language programmer.
+I also wrote a bit of FORTRAN.
+Programs in those languages that had no comments were impenetrable.
+(As was Knuth's original prime generator.)

+As a result it became conventional wisdom to write comments by default.
+And, indeed, computer science students were taught to write comments uncritically.
+Comments became _pure good_.

+In the book I decided to fight that mindset.
+Comments can be _really bad_ as well as good.

+**JOHN:**

 I don't agree that comments are evil.

+**UB:**

+I didn't say they were evil.
+I said they were a _necessary_ evil because we fail to express ourselves in code.

+**JOHN:**

 Comments are not the problem, they are the solution.

+**UB:**

+I didn't say they were "the problem".
+I certainly said that some comments were problematic.

+**JOHN:**

 The problem is that there is a lot of important information that simply cannot be expressed in code.
 When a programmer writes comments, they have not failed to express themselves; they have succeeded in providing important information that makes code easier to